Trump's positive COVID-19 test throws markets pre-election curveball | Business

 Trump's positive COVID-19 test throws markets pre-election curveball

 Investors already skittish ahead of U.S. elections in November now have another thing to worry about: the president's health.
-Donald Trump's COVID-19 diagnosis triggered a drop in oil prices and an initial selloff in stocks on Friday.
+News of Donald Trump's positive coronavirus test on Friday triggered a decline in oil prices and stocks.

-U.S. equities were still volatile on Friday but had cut some of their losses in afternoon trade as investors digested that news and the prospect that lawmakers would agree on a long-awaited fiscal spending bill before the election.
-Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world.
+U.S. equities cut some of their losses by the end of the volatile session as investors digested the news and weighed the prospect that lawmakers would agree on a long-awaited coronavirus relief bill before the election.
+Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world, more than 207,000 of them in the United States.

-"This is a new uncertainty in a world which is mixed-up already, which is not the best," said Chris Bailey, a European strategist at Raymond James.
-In the U.S., the benchmark S&P 500 stock index was down 0.8% while the tech-heavy Nasdaq dropped 2%.
-Oil prices fell more than 3%.
+"This is a new uncertainty in a world which is mixed up already, which is not the best," said Chris Bailey, a European strategist at Raymond James.
+In the United States, the benchmark S&P 500 stock index ended down about 1% while the tech-heavy Nasdaq dropped 2.2%.
+MSCI's gauge of stocks across the globe slipped 0.7%.
+Oil prices fell more than 4%.

-Markets may have also been soothed by news that Trump's opponent, former vice president Joe Biden, tested negative for the virus after the two men met for their first debate earlier in the week.
+Markets may have been somewhat soothed by news that Trump's opponent, former Vice president Joe Biden, tested negative for the virus after the two men met for their first debate on Tuesday night.
 "If you have the two nominees both infected with COVID, that would really throw another huge uncertainty in the election and what happens next," said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
 "We've never had something like that happen before."

-The news fuelled the sense that investors are headed for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future amid uncertainty over the path of the pandemic as well as the election.
-Volatility gauges rose, with the widely watched Cboe Volatility Index edging up to about 27.50 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.
+The news fueled the sense that investors are headed for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future amid uncertainty over the path of the pandemic as well as the election.
+Volatility gauges rose, with the widely watched Cboe Volatility Index edging up to 27.63 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.

 Investors, who have driven a long rise in global equity markets, were already nervous given the uncertain prospects for more U.S. fiscal stimulus and a brief sell-off in high-flying U.S. technology shares last month.
 "Whether it's Trump or Biden, the biggest problem is uncertainty.
 As long as we're uncertain about who will win the election, it is difficult for markets to truly settle," said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank in Tokyo.